AlexSergey/issr/README.md

 </script>
 ```

-This code saves the executed state on the server for later continuation of work with it on the client.
+This code saves the executed state on the server to use it on the client side later .

 6
 The final step is webpack's scripts for development mode and building.
 Add to your **package.json**: